 Premier League opening day hat-tricks.
-They don’t happen that often, but when it does it’s a special feat.
+They don’t happen that often, but when they do, they’re special.
 We look back at all of the occasions that they have been scored in the competition.

 1993-94: Mick Quinn (Arsenal 0-3 Coventry City)

 Arsenal had an underwhelming inaugural Premier League campaign.
 While they excelled in cup competition as the first team to ever win both the League Cup and FA Cup in the same season, they finished 10th in the league and were the division’s lowest scorers with 40 goals in 42 games.
 They also finished behind north-London rivals, Tottenham.
 And their 1993-94 campaign got off to a horrific start, as Mick Quinn scored all three goals at Highbury in the season opener.

 Having scored 17 goals in 26 games in 1992-93, you may have been forgiven for thinking that with this hat-trick Quinn would be an early contender for a Golden Boot.
 However, the striker netted just five more goals in 31 more games in 1993-94.
 Quinn does, however, remain the last player to have scored an away hat-trick against Arsenal in any competition.

 1995-96: Matthew Le Tissier (Southampton 3-4 Nottingham Forest)